privacy777/dna/README.md

 # DNA

 A python library that allow users to build simple checkers.
+Allowing beginners and other users to make simple & efficient checkers in less than a 100 lines !

 ## Features

 - Simplicity
+- Lightweight library (small code)
+- Automated Queue
 - Checker's setup (Title, Menu)
 - Combo & Proxy-list loading
-- Threading or Multiprocessing made easy
 - Makes main code easier to read and smaller.